 Wearing the CPAP mask is important- it’s how the CPAP machine is able to do its work.
 Because the relaxed muscles blocking the airway are limp during sleep, the pressurized air is able to open the airway and deliver air to the lungs.

-What Are The Different Types of CPAP machines?
+What are the Different Types of CPAP Machines?

 “CPAP” is an acronym that stands for “Continuous Positive Airway Pressure”, and is a form of Positive Airway Pressure therapy or “PAP” therapy.
-There are 3 different styles of PAP devices: CPAP, APAP, and BiPAP machines.
+There are three different styles of PAP devices: CPAP, APAP, and BiPAP machines.
 Each machine style features a slightly different way they blow air.
 The pressure needed to open your airway varies from person to person and depends on many factors.

 CPAP machines are set at one specific pressure setting between 4 and 20, and that pressure is used at all times.
 If you actually need more or less during the night, the machine is not able to adjust.